-(h) "Bow and arrow fishing" means fishing by use of a compound bow, longbow, recurved bow or crossbow by which an arrow is propelled.
+(h) "Bow and arrow fishing" means fishing by use of a [weapon made of wood or other elastic material, with a cord to connect the two ends when bent,] compound bow, longbow, recurved bow or crossbow by which an arrow is propelled[, but shall not include the use of a cross bow.
+The use of a cross bow in fishing is prohibited].
 Arrows shall have barbed heads and be attached to the bow, or to a fishing reel attached to the bow.
 Any fish taken by bow and arrow shall be part of the possession limit of the individual taking such fish and shall not be released to the waters where taken.

-(i) "Children's stream" and "children's pond" means waters that are set aside in whole or in part as children's fishing areas when such restriction is indicated by posters.
+(i) "Children's stream" and "children's pond" means waters that are set aside in whole or in partas children's fishing areas when such restriction is indicated by posters.
 Angling in such areas is restricted to children under sixteen years of age.